Dynorphin: Cocaine

 Carlezon et al. performed several experiments to validate this model.
 They found that, when mice were injected with cocaine, they preferred to be in the place where they were injected (showed stronger place preference) significantly more than control mice (injected with saline) did.
 However, in mice overexpressing CREB under a constitutive promoter, place aversion was observed.
 This indicates that increasing CREB reverses the positive effects of cocaine.
 Northern blot analysis several days after CREB overexpression showed a marked increase in dynorphin mRNA in the nucleus accumbens.

-Blocking KORs with an antagonist (norBNI) blocked the aversive effects caused by CREB overexpression.
+Blocking KORs with an antagonist (nor-BNI) blocked the aversive effects caused by CREB overexpression.
 Thus, cocaine use ultimately appears to lead to an increase in the transcription of prodynorphin mRNA.
 Dynorphin inhibits dopamine release, which could account the reinforcing properties of cocaine.

 There is also evidence suggesting that increased amounts of dynorphin can protect humans from cocaine addiction.
 According to research at Rockefeller University, the gene for dynorphin is present in two versions: a “high output” and a “low output” functional variation.
 The high output functional variation of the gene contains polymorphisms in the promoter regions that are speculated to cause it to produce more copies of dynorphin mRNA, which would give people carrying this variation a “built-in defense system” against drug addiction.

 Stress and depression

 Land et al. first described a mechanism of dysphoria in which corticotropin-releasing factor (CRF) provokes dynorphin release.
 While control mice displayed aversive behaviors in response to forced swim tests and foot shocks, mice lacking dynorphin did not show any such signs of aversion.
 They noted that injecting CRF led to aversive behaviors in mice with functional genes for dynorphin even in the absence of stress, but not in those with dynorphin gene deletions.
-Place aversion was eliminated when the receptor CRF2 was blocked with an antagonist.
+Place aversion was eliminated when the receptor CRF_{2} was blocked with an antagonist.

-Together these results led Land et al. to conclude that dysphoric elements of stress occur when CRF2 stimulates dynorphin release and activates KOR.
+Together these results led Land et al. to conclude that dysphoric elements of stress occur when CRF_{2} stimulates dynorphin release and activates κ-opioid receptor (KOR).
 The group further postulated that this pathway might be involved in drug seeking behavior.
 In support of this, it was shown previously that stress can reinstate cocaine-seeking behavior in mice through a CRF mechanism.

 Dynorphin has also been shown to influence drug seeking behavior and is required for stress-induced, but not prime-induced, reinstatement of cocaine seeking.
 A downstream element of this pathway was later identified by Bruchas et al. The authors found that KOR activates p38, a member of the mitogen-activated protein kinase (MAPK) family, through phosphorylation.
 Activation of p38 is necessary to produce KOR-dependent behaviors.